yahya14/PlazaToon/README.md

 Small note that the box with labels like *x* and *x2* are basically the axis in two parts, because Nintendo designed it that way in ram.
 Some NPCs however still use the regular three param scales (x,y,z), like you see with judd or the train.

+The master scale with **dark blue** numbers can change values on all of its axis, making them proportionally big or small much easier.

-If you find playing with the two seperate x- or z- axis difficult for you, the checkbox below the numeric boxes may help you with that in some form.
+**Note:** If you find playing with the two seperate x- or z- axis difficult for you, the checkbox below the numeric boxes may help you with that in some form.
 This is unchecked at default.

-The master scale with **dark blue** numbers can change values on all of its axis, making them proportionally big or small much easier.

-####Coordinating their location
+#### Coordinating their location

 To change their location, the number boxes with **red** numbers can be understood by the following: